-The three CUSMA partners account for 27 per cent of the world’s GDP with 6 per cent of the world’s population.
+The three CUSMA partners account for approximately 30 per cent of the world’s GDP with 6 per cent of the world’s population.

 Under CUSMA, annual two-way trade between Canada and the U.S. reached $1.1 trillion in 2023.
 Trade between the three members surpassed $2 trillion in 2023.